SvenGDK/PS-Classics-fPKG-Builder/README.md

 - Set required folder permissions:
   - `sudo chmod -R a+rwx /usr/lib/makePSClassicsfPKG/Cache`
   - `sudo chmod -R a+rwx /usr/lib/makePSClassicsfPKG/Tools`
+- Run using the created shortcut or `makePSClassicsfPKG`

 PS Classics fPKG Builder uses the following tools from other developers: